Does Extraglaze need Listed Building Consent?

 Does Extraglaze stop condensation?

 Extraglaze can be an excellent long term solution, reducing and more often than not eliminating condensation.
-For a day or so after fitting it is common to still experience a little condensation on the original window, because the installer breathes all over the window while working, and his/her breath is caught in the gap as soon as the panel is applied.
-However, on a dry day the panel can be removed to allow (or waft) dry fresh air to replace the damp air.
-Condensation does not usually return (unless there is a fresh source of dampness within the window itself e.g. leaks or damp wood or bricks).
-Instances of mould are reduced dramatically, usually eliminated, as the cavity stays dry.
+If your panels are fitted on a cold winter's day then for some days afterwards it is common to still experience condensation on the original window glass, because the installer breathes all over the window while working, and his/her breath is caught in the gap as soon as the panel is applied.
+However, on a warmer, dry day the panel can be removed to allow (or waft) dry fresh air to replace the damp air, or indeed so you can wipe the glass dry.
+Condensation does not usually return (unless there is a fresh source of dampness within the window itself e.g. direct rain, leaks through putty and leaded glass, a dripping gutter above causing damp wood or bricks).
+Instances of mould are reduced dramatically, usually eliminated, as the cavity dries out and stays dry.
 Consequently the life of the paintwork on an intricate window frame is greatly extended, and stays looking fresh.

 You may read that secondary glazing does not solve condensation.
 This is commonly known for secondary glazing made of glass.
-Extraglaze however is superior to other types of secondary glazing because the acrylic can maintain a comparatively warm surface.
+Extraglaze however is superior to other types of secondary glazing because the acrylic can maintain a comparatively warm surface, rarely cold to the touch.
 A chill does not pass through the acrylic nearly as well as it can through glass (glass will transmit heat about 5 times faster.
 Please note there are some incorrect statements on the internet that suggest it is the other way around!).
 So the inner pane of your window, i.e. the Extraglaze, is not prone to collect condensation.

 What depth of air gap is best on my windows?